iam-pratap/Interview-Preparation-Guide/jenkins/interview-qa.md

-## NOTE: While I have prepared all the questions, to provide better answers in a detailed way, the summary provided below is the collection of my knowledge and information from various sources like Medium, Stack Overflow, ChatGPT.

 `Q1.
 Can you explain the CICD process in your current project ? or Can you talk about any CICD process that you have implemented ?`

 In the current project we use the following tools orchestrated with Jenkins to achieve CICD.
-   - Maven, Sonar, AppScan, ArgoCD, and Kubernetes
+Maven, Sonar, AppScan, ArgoCD, and Kubernetes

 Coming to the implementation, the entire process takes place in 8 steps

 - **Code Commit**: Developers commit code changes to a Git repository hosted on GitHub.